• Home

 Honoring Gold Star spouses can include special access to areas family members and civilians might not otherwise see.
 One good example is in Alabama at Fort Rucker.
 For several years running, the Army installation has hosted Gold Star Simulator Day at the Goodhand Simulator Complex, letting families and civilians experience the flight simulators there.

 It’s a goodwill gesture to the public in general, but it’s also a way to raise awareness of and give support to the families affected by war.
-Due to mission requirements or other factors, this particular program doesn’t happen on April 5, but definitely supports the spirit of Gold Star Spouses Day.
+Due to mission requirements or other factors, this program doesn’t happen on April 5, but it definitely supports the spirit of Gold Star Spouses Day.

-One organization sponsored a Gold Star letter writing campaign to Presidential candidates in 2016, urging respect and increased visibility for families of the fallen.
+One organization sponsored a Gold Star letter-writing campaign to Presidential candidates in 2016, urging respect and increased visibility for families of the fallen.
 This effort, which was ongoing and not limited to or tied exclusively to Gold Star Spouses Day, is the type of support needed in this community of survivors.

 Gold Star Spouses Day: Raising Awareness